MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/equalizersettings-previouspreset.md

 ## <a name="remarks"></a>Comentários

-Se a predefinição atual for a primeira disponível, a última predefinição será tornada atual.
+Se a predefinição atual for a primeira disponível, a última predefinição será atual.

 ## <a name="requirements"></a>Requisitos